 Congratulations — you’ve made it to the event day!
 It’s time to shine.

-While there’s been a lot of preparation to make it this far, the organization isn’t over just yet.
+While there’s been a lot of preparation to make it this far, the organisation isn’t over just yet.
 This is where your run sheet will come in handy so that you can cross off each activity as you go.

 An important part of your event day is managing the arrival and check-in of your attendees.
 The check-in process can be a challenging start to your event as you will have multiple people arriving and attempting to check in at the same time.
 By providing guests and volunteers with clear instructions, you should be able to mitigate some of the confusion that may arise!
 Also, never underestimate the power of signage - a few signs around your venue will lead guests straight to your registration desk.